 St Columba Falls

 At 94 metres, this is Tasmania’s highest waterfall.
 St Columba Falls flows year round and is reached via a well-maintained, rainforest-fringed walking track that leads to a viewing platform at the base of the falls.
-St Columba Falls is approximately 30 minutes’ drive from St Helens (30 km/18 mi).
+St Columba Falls is approximately 30 minutes drive from St Helens (30 km/18 mi).
 Take the A3 highway from St Helens, then follow the C428 road from Pyengana.
 The return walk to the falls takes around 30 minutes.
+Easy access, sealed road.

 Lost Falls are located south of Lake Leake Head south along the ‘M’ road until you see the signposted turnoff to Lost Falls.
 There are basic picnic facilities at the reserve but no toilets.
-If you want to picnic we suggest you visit Meetus Falls Forest Reserve.
 There are two easy walks at Lost Falls, suitable for all ages and all levels of fitness.
-A short walk (10 minutes return) winds through the dry open forest onto a rocky outcrop.
-From the outcrop there are extensive views of the Freycinet Peninsula and surrounding coastline.
-The other walk takes you to the Lost Falls Lookout.
-Perched high above the forested gorge, the Lookout provides breath-taking views of steep valley, Lost Falls Creek and the waterfall.
+A short walk (10 minutes return) winds through the dry open forest onto a rocky outcrop with extensive views of the Freycinet Peninsula and surrounding coastline.
+Unsealed road – 4wd recommended.

 How long will you need?

 The waterfalls of the east coast are located inland from the coast, many within a short drive of each other.
 Take a full day to explore and visit several falls, or factor in your favourite as a side trip on your way to or from the Great Eastern Drive.